ashafein/wp-content/plugins/email-subscribers/readme.txt

 *   **Include/exclude categories** while sending a newsletter.
 *   **Ability to control user access** (Roles and Capabilities).

+### Use Email Subscribers with it's Free Addon

+Use Email Subscribers with it's free Addon - [Email Subscribers Advanced Form](https://wordpress.org/plugins/email-subscribers-advanced-form/).
+It will extend Email Subscribers Form functionality by providing an option to your users to select interested group in the Subscribers Form.

-Read what clients have to say:
+### Read what clients have to say:

 > As many of my subscribers won't be too technical with computers, or use facebook/twitter etc., I was looking for a plug in that would be easy to use from a subscribers point of view.
 This works very well - the subscriber doesn't have to mess about with member settings and completing a profile etc, or have to opt out of categories, tags and such...they only have to enter their name and email address in a widget or page where the shortcode has been placed, then later click a link in a confirmatory email, and they're all set up to receive new posts updates.
 SIMPLE and effective.
 Well done to the developer, this is great as it's flexible and easy for the webmaster to set up and customise, but more importantly it's end user friendly.
 > - [RegTheDonk](https://wordpress.org/support/topic/nice-1139)